A new baby’s skin is very sensitive.

 - Most often on baby’s cheeks or in the creases of their joints.

-- Can have little bumps that ooze when scratched – and can become infected easily.
+- Can have little bumps that ooze when scratched—if this happens you need to see your GP as these areas can become easily infected and need to be treated.

 - Excessive scratching can lead to scarring on the skin.